 Fungibility of Bitcoin

-As bitcoin matures, it runs into periods of greater debate about its monetary attributes.
-Of course, the most often discussed is scarcity because bitcoin's greatest characteristic is its fixed supply.
-A close second most popular attribute is fungibility and the closely related topic of privacy, which is the subject of this post.
+As bitcoin matures, it encounters increasing debate about its monetary attributes.
+Of course, the most frequently discussed is scarcity, because bitcoin's greatest characteristic is its fixed supply.
+A close second is fungibility, along with the closely related topic of privacy, which is the subject of this post.

-Below, I show that bitcoin is fungible and how common arguments against it are usually the result of a logical fallacy.
+Below, I will show that bitcoin is fungible and how common arguments against it are often based on logical fallacies.

 Characteristics of Money

-None of the above sources cite "fungibility" directly, but the Fed says "uniform" which is almost the same thing, and Mises Institute via Jörg Guido Hülsmann says "homogeneity".
+None of the above sources cite "fungibility" directly, but the Fed says "uniform" which is essentially the same thing, and Mises Institute via Jörg Guido Hülsmann says "homogeneity".
 However, within bitcoin there is a keen awareness of fungibility being a necessary characteristic of good money.
-In the Bitcoin Dictionary, I list the characteristics of money and define fungible as follows:

 Fungibility boils down to uniformity between units in a broad sense.
 If you have one unit of a good, you can replace it 1:1 with another unit of that good, each unit is a substitute for another.
 For example, units of No. 2 yellow corn are fungible, they are traded as if they are all the same, despite the fact that some individual bushels might be rotten, the traded units are 1,000 miles away, or not even grown yet.
 Gold itself is fungible, despite the fact that some bars or coins might be fake or of different qualities.

-Non-fungible goods are goods whose units are different by definition.
+Non-fungible goods are goods whose units are distinct by definition.
 Examples of non-fungible goods are real estate or owned cars.

 We can think of it this way.
 If I borrow a fungible good, like money, it doesn't matter if I return the exact same units of that good, any satoshis or dollars will do.
 However, if I borrow a non-fungible good, like my friend's car, it does matter that I return the exact same unit of that good.
 If I rent a car, I must return the exact same car (non-fungible) but the gas in the tank will be different (fungible).

 Bitcoin is fungible according to this simple logic.
-Let's dive into a some common objections to bitcoin's fungibility.
+Now, let's dive into some common objections to bitcoin's fungibility.

 Common arguments against bitcoin's fungibility